 - Stir in the parsley and fresh basil, if using (reserve a little of each, if you’d like.
 Serve at once over hot cooked rice.

-If you like this hearty rice and bean dish, you might also enjoy …
+If you like black-eyed peas, you might also enjoy …